How to sew a bathrobe and a hair drying

 And all these complains go on and on and on.

 Of course, you can avoid all these problems if you buy a $300 dollars (and up) set.
-But I know a better way – sew it yourself.
+But I know a better way – sew the beach towel dress yourself.
 And then you can make it exactly as you like from the fabric of your choice and in the size you need.

 As you will see below, it’s quite easy to sew this set, and most importantly – it’s so useful!